 “Never trust, always verify” is the motto behind the zero trust architecture which is one of the popular enterprise security trends nowadays.
 Zero trust is a cyber security tactic where security is applied based on the context and access controls are given based on various authentication levels.
 Access policies are applied based on the users, roles, and sometimes even location and the devices they are using.

-By eliminating default access and even restricting the access based on the context, unauthorized breaches can be avoided, and since this is where most of the attacks originate, zero trust can be an effective enterprise data security solution in preventing cyber attacks.
+By eliminating default access and even restricting access based on the context, unauthorized breaches can be avoided, and since this is where most of the attacks originate, zero trust can be an effective enterprise data security solution in preventing cyber attacks.

 3. Security as a Service, SECaaS

 Security as a service is one of the promising emerging cyber security technologies, especially for small and medium-sized businesses that can’t afford the infrastructure to set up an in-house security service.
 Security as a service allows outsourcing the security of an enterprise to a third party both for local and cloud platforms.

 Several benefits can be reaped by employing the services of a SECaaS provider.
 Apart from increased security, SECaaS also saves time as it is now the responsibility of the SECaaS team to take care of your enterprise’s security, updates, and monitoring.
 Small and medium businesses and SMBs can save a lot of money through SECaaS as it is comparatively less expensive considering the cost of a separate expert security team, their maintenance, security software, and hardware.

 Data, whether it is at rest, in motion, or in use should be protected at all costs.
 Even though this technology is there before, it is constantly evolving and is one of the emerging cybersecurity technologies to look out for.
 In today’s world, every business has to deal with sensitive data all the time and any breach of it can be hazardous to both the business and its customers.